-- 1) How challenging are the very different methods described here relative to each other? - 2) How are they best carried out?
+How challenging are the very different methods described here relative to each other?
+How are they best carried out?

-Kasper: ELT: A Jupiter analogue (1Rj, 5AU) will just be observable ($c\sim1e-9$).
+Kasper: ELT: A Jupiter analogue (1Rj, 5AU) will just be observable (c $\sim$ 1e-9).
 Neptune / Uranus analogues cannot be seen with an ELT.

 5.3.1.
-Science Value of Independently Measured Planet Masses and Radii 5.4.
+Science Value of Independently Measured Planet Masses and Radii

+5.4.
 B4.
 How do photochemistry, transport chemistry, surface chemistry, and mantle outgassing effect the composition and chemical processes in terrestrial planet atmospheres (both habitable and non-habitable)?

 The composition of exoplanetary atmospheres is one of the central questions of exoplanet characterization.
-The atmospheric composition is influenced by a multitude of factors (both initial and boundary conditions and processes) and, therefore, can provide invaluable insights into the formation and evolution of each planet as well as on its present-day status.
-For example, characterizing the atmospheric composition of habitable zone planets is essential for verifying whether they are, in fact, habitable planets - in other words that surface conditions allow the presence of liquid water (see also §,5.2).
-Direct imaging missions are expected to image a diverse range of planets both in mass (possible from sub-earths to super-jupiter), in temperature (<100 K to >500 K), and in composition (H-rich, CO2-dominated, atmosphereless, etc.).
-In the initial reflected light images the identifying the type of planets in a system may be very difficult (e.g., a small but high-albedo planet may look identical as a large but low-amplitude planet; or - even if the albedos are similar - a partially illuminated (crescent-phase) giant planet may be very similar to a full disk of a slightly hazy super-earth).
+Atmospheric composition is influenced by a multitude of factors (both initial and boundary conditions and processes) and, therefore, can provide valuable insights into the formation and evolution of each planet as well as on its present-day status.
+For example, characterizing the atmospheric composition of habitable zone planets is essential for determining whether they are, in fact, habitable planets - in other words, that surface conditions allow the presence of liquid water (see also $\S, 5.2$ ).

+Direct imaging missions are expected to image a diverse range of planets both in mass (from sub-earths to super-jupiter), in temperature (<100 K to >500 K), and in composition (H-rich, CO2-dominated, atmosphereless, etc.).
+In the initial reflected light images, identifying the type of planets in a system may be very difficult (e.g., a small but high-albedo planet may look identical to a large but low-albedo planet; or - even if the albedos are similar - a partially illuminated (crescent-phase) giant planet may be very similar to a full disk of a slightly hazy super-earth).
+It is therefore imperative for direct imaging missions to include some level of planetary characterization as part of a discovery survey.

 A multitude of excellent and up-to-date reviews are available on exoplanet atmospheric composition, based on observational evidence (Solar System planets, brown dwarfs, and exoplanets), and on theoretical predictions for the range of possible and expected compositions; therefore, we focus on the questions most salient for direct imaging missions.

+Example sub-questions

-Example sub-questions - a) What are the major and minor constituents of the atmospheres of rocky planets? - b) How does the composition of rocky planet atmospheres vary as a function of mass, bulk composition, and irradiation? - c) How strongly does mantle outgassing affect rocky planet atmospheres? - d) Which planets show evidence for primordial atmospheres?
+- a) What are the major and minor constituents of the atmospheres of rocky planets? - b) How do the compositions of rocky planet atmospheres vary as a function of mass, bulk composition, and irradiation? - c) How strongly does mantle outgassing affect rocky planet atmospheres? - d) Which planets show evidence for primordial atmospheres? item e) How are planetary atmospheres impacted by stellar high-energy radiation and stellar wind?

-Example Science Cases and Observations Thorough exploration of the possible compositional classes of non-H2 dominated atmospheres argues for at least five classes (see Fig. 10): i) Water-rich atmospheres; ii) coexisting water and hydrocarbon-dominated atmospheres; iii) hydrocarbon-rich atmospheres; iv) oxygen-rich atmospheres; and, v) CO/CO2-dominated atmospheres.
+Example Science Cases and Observations

+Thorough exploration of the possible compositional classes for warm super-earth/neptune atmospheres in argues for at least six classes (see Fig. 11): i) Water-rich atmospheres; ii) coexisting water and hydrocarbon-dominated atmospheres; iii) hydrocarbon-rich atmospheres; iv) oxygen-rich atmospheres; v) CO/CO2-dominated atmospheres; and, vi) H2/He-rich atmospheres.
 The photochemistry in these atmosphere types has been explored, for example, in Hu & Seager (2014).
+Many smaller terrestrial planets are likely to have CO2- or N2-dominated atmospheres, based on solar system experience, with significant amounts of sulfur-bearing gases if volcanic activity is present (Hu et al. 2012b, 2013).